starcoinorg/starcoin-org-v2/content/developer/blog/what_is_starcoin.md

 What is the Starcoin ecosystem strategy?
 What tracks and potential high-quality projects are there to look forward to?

-With the above questions, Let's walk into the world of Starcoin in this article .
+With the above questions, Let's walk into the world of Starcoin in this article.

 ## What is Starcoin?

-**Starcoin is a decentralized layered smart contract network that aims to provide a secure digital asset and decentralized financial operation platform.**
+> Starcoin is a decentralized layered smart contract network that aims to provide a secure digital asset and decentralized financial operation platform.

-**We have taken security as the prime objective from the beginning of the design, and we will do our best to ensure the security of your main chain and digital assets.**
+> We have taken security as the prime objective from the beginning of the design, and we will do our best to ensure the security of your main chain and digital assets.

 Starcoin is a smart contract blockchain network that realizes infinite expansion through layers.
 The first layer ensures security and no entry, and the second layer implements application-oriented extension, thus build the infrastructure of Web3 and the Metaverse.